hischoolmn/.github/profile/README.md

-## Hi there 👋

-Drive your business with the Hischool that makes your work more efficient and easier.

-Our products:
-- 🚀 School
-- 📚 Learn
-- 💬 Classroom
-- 👨‍🎓 Student
-- 📒 Gradebook
-- 🗓️ Timetable
-- 🏁 Recruit
-- 👨‍👨‍👦 Family
-- 🎨 Form
-- ...
+## Hischool - Online school for k12 students 🎓

+Hischool, Inc.  is an edtech company.
+In this day and age of technology, we aim to combine technology with learning to create the best experience for educators and students.
+With Hischool, k12 students can learn anywhere, anytime.
+We want to provide open learning opportunities for every student.

-Visit [our website](https://hischool.one) to learn more.
+Visit [our website](https://hischool.mn) to learn more.